 What does self-care look like?

 The details of what self-care looks like will be different for each person, but it can be helpful to start with what my pal Q calls “The Puppy Checklist” — that is, doing for yourself the things that a puppy needs to be happy and healthy:

-- Spending time sniffing around your neighborhood and noticing things
+Spending time sniffing around your neighbourhood and noticing things

 Other self-care approaches may be impacted by your health or what you do for a living.
 For example, someone who experiences frequent migraines may take steps to adjust the lighting in their workspace and home.
 At work, self-care may be about leaving your desk at 5:30 sharp, or setting clear boundaries with clients about when you’re available.
 (Boundaries in general are an important self-care tool.)

 Wherever you’re at in your self-care journey, I invite you to take a look at one thing you could do today to take better care of yourself.
 Think of one habit you’d like to build (the simpler the better) or one thing that you will say no to.
 What’s on your puppy checklist?

 Remember that although you get to indulge and be selfish when you need to, that self-care is not selfish.
 It is vital and necessary for your wholeness and your ability to be a light shining into the world.
 Please take care of yourself like you’re someone you love.

 Make Consent Sexy